stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 26 (P4L3) - Object Design.md

 ## OOD Summary

 OOA goes a long way.
 However, the OOD process allows us to address how to best deal with UML elements in a OOP setting.
 We should think through the tradeoffs involved before choosing a solution.

+## Section Quizzes

+### OOA To OOD Quiz

+_What UML elements, used in OOA models do not have direct equivalents in object-oriented programming languages?_

+Associations, aggregations, invariants, and state charts to name a few.